Battle of Verdun: Analysis

 In June 1916, the French had 2,708 guns at Verdun, including 1,138 field guns; from February to December, the French and German armies fired c.
 10,000,000 shells, weighing 1350000 LT.
 By May, the German offensive had been defeated by French reinforcements, difficulties of terrain and the weather.
 The 5th Army infantry was stuck in tactically dangerous positions, overlooked by the French on both banks of the Meuse, instead of dug in on the Meuse Heights.
 French casualties were inflicted by constant infantry attacks which were far more costly in men than destroying counter-attacks with artillery.
-The stalemate was broken by the Brusilov Offensive and the Anglo-French relief offensive on the Somme, which Falkehayn had expected to begin the collapse of the Anglo-French armies.
+The stalemate was broken by the Brusilov Offensive and the Anglo-French relief offensive on the Somme, which Falkenhayn had expected to begin the collapse of the Anglo-French armies.
 Falkenhayn had begun to remove divisions from the Western Front in June for the strategic reserve but only twelve divisions could be spared.
 Four divisions were sent to the Somme, where three defensive positions had been built, based on the experience of the Herbstschlacht.
 Before the battle on the Somme began, Falkenhayn thought that German preparations were better than ever and the British offensive would easily be defeated.
 The 6th Army, further north, had 17 1/2 divisions and plenty of heavy artillery, ready to attack once the British had been defeated.

 The strength of the Anglo-French attack on the Somme surprised Falkenhayn and his staff, despite the British casualties on 1 July.
 Artillery losses to "overwhelming" Anglo-French counter-battery fire and the German tactic of instant counter-attacks, led to far more German infantry casualties than at the height of the fighting at Verdun, where the 5th Army suffered 25,989 casualties in the first ten days, against 40,187 2nd Army casualties on the Somme.
 The Russians attacked again, causing more casualties in June and July.
 Falkenhayn was called on to justify his strategy to the Kaiser on 8 July and again advocated the minimal reinforcement of the east in favour of the "decisive" battle in France; the Somme offensive was the "last throw of the dice" for the Entente.
 Falkenhayn had already given up the plan for a counter-offensive by the 6th Army and sent 18 divisions to the 2nd Army and to the Russian front from the reserve and from the 6th Army; only one division remaining uncommitted by the end of August.
 The 5th Army had been ordered to limit its attacks at Verdun in June but a final effort was made in July to capture Fort Souville.
 The attack failed and on 12 July Falkenhayn ordered a strict defensive policy, permitting only small local attacks to limit the number of troops the French could transfer to the Somme.